 a.
 Goats Milk – Just put on top of your normal food and it will help digestion and increase your immunity to diseases.

 b.
-Micro Flora Plus – This is an herbal blend of probiotics, probiotics, and digestive enzymes that will support digestion and improve bowel health.
+Micro Flora Plus – This is an herbal blend of probiotics, and digestive enzymes that will support digestion and improve bowel health.

 - Joint Issues for older dogs and certain breeds